badasswp/sculpt/README.md

 ```

 This should install all PHP and JS dependencies and launch your new plugin using a `.wp-env` docker configuration.

+To understand how your new plugin is architectured, please take a look at the Design Methodology section.

 ### Creating A Custom Post Type (CPT)